The Best Time to Book Your Driving Test in 2026

 Preparation Matters More Than Timing

-The best time to book your test is when you're ready, with a date far enough in the future to keep practising.
-Don't chase a specific month or centre.
+The best time to book your test is when you are ready, with a date far enough in the future to keep practising.
+Do not chase a specific month or centre.

-If you want structured preparation from an instructor who will tell you honestly when you're ready to sit, find an instructor through Flexidrive here.
+If you want structured preparation from an instructor who will tell you honestly when you are ready to sit, find an instructor through Flexidrive here.